 To constrain the symmetry energy in a broad density region, besides the studies in astrophysics \cite{apj10,fatt13,fatt14,GW17}, many terrestrial experiments are being carried out or planned using a wide variety of advanced new facilities, such as the Facility for Rare Isotope Beams (FRIB) in the US \cite{frib}, the Facility for Antiproton and Ion Research (FAIR) at GSI in Germany \cite{fair}, the Radioactive Isotope Beam Facility (RIBF) at RIKEN in Japan \cite{exp1,exp2}, the Cooling Storage Ring on the Heavy Ion Research Facility at IMP (HIRFL-CSR) in China \cite{csr}, the Korea Rare Isotope Accelerator (KoRIA) in Korea \cite{koria}, etc.

-With great efforts, the nuclear symmetry energy and its slope around saturation density of nuclear matter have been roughly pinned down \cite{lihan13,jpj2014}.
-Owing to complexity of the nuclear force, the density-dependent symmetry energy by the power-law fit at lower density and higher density may require different exponents \cite{zuo2002}, the symmetry energy at high densities is thus still very controversial \cite{guo2013,guo2014}.
-Nowadays, many sensitive observables have been identified as promising probes of the symmetry energy, such as the $\pi^-/\pi^+$ ratio \cite{NPDF2, pion1,pion2,pion3,pion4,pion5,pion6,pion7}, energetic photon as well as $\eta$ \cite{yong14,yongph}, the neutron to proton ratio $n/p$ \cite{np1,np2,np3}, $t/^3He$ \cite{t1,t2}, the isospin fractionation \cite{frac1,frac2,frac3,np2}, the isospin diffusion \cite{iso04,iso05} and the neutron-proton differential flow \cite{NPDF1,NPDF3}, etc. In heavy-ion collisions at high incident beam energies the mean field effects may be not obvious as the temperature of the system increases \cite{tem1,tem2}.
-To probe the symmetry energy at high densities (via nucleus-nucleus collisions at high energies), the $\pi^-/\pi^+$ ratio has been proposed \cite{NPDF2,pi2,pi3,pi4,pion7}.
-Aiming at probing the symmetry energy at high densities by the $\pi^-/\pi^+$ ratio, Sn+Sn reactions at 300 or 200 MeV/nucleon experiments are being carried out at RIKEN in Japan \cite{exp1,exp2,exp3}.
+Nowadays the nuclear symmetry energy and its slope around saturation density have been roughly pinned down \cite{lihan13,jpj2014}.
+However, due to complexity of nuclear force, the density-dependent symmetry energy by the power-law fit at lower density and higher density may require different exponents \cite{zuo2002}.
+The symmetry energy at high densities is thus still controversial \cite{guo2013,guo2014}.
+To probe the density-dependent symmetry energy in heavy-ion collisions, many potential observables have been identified, such as $\pi^-/\pi^+$ ratio \cite{NPDF2, pion1,pion2,pion3,pion4,pion5,pion6,pion7}, energetic photon and $\eta$ productions \cite{yong14,yongph}, free neutron to proton ratio $n/p$ \cite{np1,np2,np3}, $t/^3He$ \cite{t1,t2}, isospin fractionation \cite{frac1,frac2,frac3,np2}, isospin diffusion \cite{iso04,iso05} and neutron-proton differential flow \cite{NPDF1,NPDF3}, etc. Aiming at probing the symmetry energy at high densities by the $\pi^-/\pi^+$ ratio, Sn+Sn reactions at 300 or 200 MeV/nucleon experiments are being carried out at RIKEN in Japan \cite{exp1,exp2,exp3}.

 Does the $\pi^-/\pi^+$ ratio in heavy-ion collisions at intermediate energies always probe the high-density symmetry energy?
 And in what conditions (reaction system and beam energy) does the $\pi^-/\pi^+$ ratio probe the symmetry energy at low or high densities?
 In this study, we try to determine the density region of the symmetry energy probed by the $\pi^-/\pi^+$ ratio in medium and heavy reaction systems.
 Our study shows that the $\pi^-/\pi^+$ ratio in the medium nucleus-nucleus collisions below 400 MeV/nucleon incident beam energies generally probes the symmetry energy around the saturation density.
 Only in the heavy reaction system and with relatively high incident beam energies, the $\pi^-/\pi^+$ ratio may be used to probe the symmetry energy at suprasaturation densities.